arjunsingha/python-recipe-app-api/README.md

 # create core app
 - this core app will contain the migrations, db config and other configurations for the project

-docker-compose run app sh -c "python manage.py startapp core
+docker-compose run app sh -c "python manage.py startapp core"